tyleryasaka/TrackCOVID-community/SETUP.md

 ### Local development
 You will need to have [mongodb](https://www.mongodb.com/) installed locally.
 Run the following commands from the root directory of this repository.

-- Configure environment variables: `cp .env.sample .env` and then edit this `.env` file to suit your preferences.
+- Configure environment variables: `cp .env.example.dev .env` and then edit this `.env` file to suit your preferences.
 See the list of environment variables below.
+- Copy environment variables from above automatically to the react apps: `npm run build-env`
 - Setup: `npm install`
-- Run: `npm start`.
+- Start the server: `npm start`.
 This will host the server on `localhost:8000`.
+- Start the app (separate terminal window): `cd app && npm start`.
+This will host the app on `localhost:3000`.
+- Start the admin (separate terminal window): `cd admin && npm start`.
+This will host the admin on `localhost:3001`.
 - Test: `npm test`

 ### Production deployment